MirRoR4s/MIT-6.031-Software-Construction/lecture/04-code-review.md

 Eclipse has an autoformatter (*Source* → *Format*) whose default rules are similar to Google style.

 But we won’t dictate where to put your curly braces in this class.
 That’s a personal decision that each programmer should make.
-It’s important to be self-consistent, however, and it’s *very* important to follow the conventions of the project you’re working on.
+It’s important to be self-consistent（首尾一致的）, however, and it’s *very* important to follow the conventions of the project you’re working on.
 If you’re the programmer who reformats every module you touch to match your personal style, your teammates will hate you, and rightly so.
 Be a team player.

-But there are some rules that are quite sensible and target our big three properties, in a stronger way than placing curly braces.
+But there are some rules that are quite sensible（合理的） and target our big three properties, in a stronger way than placing curly braces.
 The rest of this reading talks about some of these rules, at least the ones that are relevant at this point in the course, where we’re mostly talking about writing basic Java.
 These are some things you should start to look for when you’re code reviewing other students, and when you’re looking at your own code for improvement.
 Don’t consider it an exhaustive list of code style guidelines, however.
 Over the course of the semester, we’ll talk about a lot more things — specifications, abstract data types with representation invariants, concurrency and thread safety — which will then become fodder for code review.

+---

 ### Smelly example #1

 Programmers often describe bad code as having a “bad smell” that needs to be removed.
-“Code hygiene” is another word for this.
+"Code hygiene"（代码卫生） is another word for this.
 Let’s start with some smelly code.

 ```java
 public static int dayOfYear(int month, int dayOfMonth, int year) {